 “Goodnight, Momma,” we mock them back.

 On Saturday morning, John Boy has his tryout for the bowling team.
 He asks one of his French Club friends to be his partner.
 We have to put up with their ‘Ew, la la’, ‘c’est magnifique’ or ‘merdre’ remarks whenever they roll a good or bad shot.
-It’s a detriment to team spirit that they have their own language.
-They do have the highest scores that week.
+It is a detriment to team spirit that they have their own language.
+They do have the highest scores this week.
 Soon all the football players are exclaiming in French.
 The cheerleaders start doing their own Moulin Rouge version of the Can Can, much to the glee of the football players.
 Team spirit recovers.
 The following week will be the first head-to-head match with another school.
 Pre-season tournaments are over.
 We have to face the small town teams that kicked our butts all fall.
 After practice we all chip in for pizza from the Pit.
 The whole team and hangers-on ensconce ourselves on the third floor of Hyland Street – the bowling team clubhouse.
 The moms go shopping, unable to bear more disruption to their peace-of-mind.
 Amy is on the piano and plays a series of College fight songs – Notre Dame, USC, Wisconsin, and Iowa.

 Then we make all the girls do the Can Can again.
 They make the boys do the same with such a pitiful result that it causes many insults directed at us.
 John Boy holds himself back, saving it for my personal pleasure.
 Everyone leaves when it’s time for my delivery shift at the Pizza Pit.
 I notice the moms, sitting outside in their car, laughing it up at all the teenagers.
 John Boy comes with me.